 Posted on Leave a comment

-Dr. Paul J. Croce Image Courtesy Stetson University
+Dr. Paul J. Croce Stetson University Professor Image Courtesy Stetson University

-Professor Paul J. Croce has been a mainstay in the History and American Studies departments at Stetson University for over thirty years.
+Dr. Paul J. Croce has been a mainstay, serving as a professor in the History and American Studies departments at Stetson University for over thirty years.
 To say that he has positively impacted the lives of thousands of students would not be an understatement.
 I am one of those students.

 When I was a student, Dr. Croce taught several of the courses I took.
 Recently, he and I had the opportunity to reconnect and now may have a chance to do a bit of collaboration in the future.
 I jokingly reminded him I may have been his poorest student ever.
 He was quick to say it wasn’t necessarily that.
 He said he remembers seeing I had the interest and potential but that I wasn’t engaged.
 There was something else going on at the time.